Smoothie Essentials & my Back to Basics Green Smoothie Recipe

 If you asked me the one thing I swear by to reset after an indulgent weekend or what I do to stay on track each day, I'd definitely say it's my morning smoothies.
 I start almost every day with a smoothie - it's a great way to get a big dose of protein, fiber, healthy fats, and antioxidants in first thing in the morning, and I love that it keeps me full for hours (seriously!).
 There's also tons of different flavor combinations you can try out that will keep things interesting, delicious, and satisfying.
-Even my clients who originally weren't sold on morning smoothies tried out a few different combinations, and now they're totally hooked and loving how they feel on their new smoothie routine.
+So many that it inspired me to create my eBook, Start with a Smoothie, with all of my favorites to keep your smoothie game on point!

 If you're just jumping on the smoothie bandwagon, it can be a little overwhelming figuring out where to start.
-So here's a list of ingredients to keep stocked in your kitchen so you're ready to make an delicious, nutrient-rich smoothie at any time!
+So here's what you need to build a perfect smoothie and all of the essentials to keep stocked in your kitchen so you're ready to make a delicious, nutrient-rich smoothie at any time!

-2. Seeds: chia seeds, hemp seeds, and flax seeds.
-Every time I make a smoothie, it will always have 1-2 tbsp of chia seeds, no matter what flavors I'm combining!
+Stock your fridge with chia seeds, hemp seeds, and flax seeds.
+I like to keep these in the fridge vs. the pantry to extend their shelf life.
+Every time I make a smoothie, I always add 1-2 tbsp of chia seeds, no matter what flavors I'm combining!

 Why?
 Theses seeds are great sources of fiber, protein, vitamins / minerals, essential fatty acids, omega-3s.

 I always keep tons of nut butters on hand for a quick way to add healthy fats to my smoothies.
 Almond butter, cashew butter, walnut butter, you name it!
 Other great sources are avocado (it adds tons of creaminess to your smoothie!), coconut butter, coconut oil, and sunflower butter.
 As always, check your nutrition labels and make sure there's no sneaky sugars hiding in your products!